SilasiLab/HomeCageSinglePellet/README.md

 **Usage**:

-1. Implant RFID tags in a group of <=5 animals.
-Record the RFID number of each.

-2. Enter the virtual environment that the system was installed in (e.g `source activate <my_env>`).
+1. Enter the virtual environment that the system was installed in (e.g `source activate <my_env>`).

-3. Enter HomeCageSinglePellet/src/client/ and run `python -B genProfiles.py`.
+2. Enter HomeCageSinglePellet/src/client/ and run `python -B genProfiles.py`.
 The terminal will walk you through entering your new animals into the system.

-4. Open HomeCageSinglePellet/config/config.txt and set the system configuration you want.
+3. Open HomeCageSinglePellet/config/config.txt and set the system configuration you want.

-5. Enter HomeCageSinglePellet/src/client/ and run `python -B main.py`
+4. Enter HomeCageSinglePellet/src/client/ and run `python -B main.py`

-6. To test that everything is running correctly, block the IR beam breaker with something and scan one of the system’s test tags.
+5. To test that everything is running correctly, block the IR beam breaker with something and scan one of the system’s test tags.
 If a session starts properly, it’s working.

-7. To shut the system down cleanly;
+6. To shut the system down cleanly;

 	- Ensure no sessions are currently running.
 	- Press the quit button on the GUI.